OctopusDeployLabs/SpaceCloner/docs/HowItWorks.md

 ## ProjectSyncer.ps1

-The `ProjectSyncer.ps1` is a simplified version of the space cloner.
+The `ProjectSyncer.ps1` script is a simplified version of the space cloner.
 It allows you to keep projects in sync with one another in the same space.
 This is useful when you have a template project and you make a modification to it and you want to update all the child projects.

 ## CloneSpace.ps1

-The `CloneSpace.ps1` is the workhorse of this repository.
+The `CloneSpace.ps1` script is the workhorse of this repository.
 It contains all the logic to perform the actual cloning.

+## CloneTentacleInstance.ps1

+The `CloneTentacleInstance.ps1` is designed to be run on deployment targets or workers you wish to clone to the new instance.
+You'd run the script on each deployment target.
+What it will do is pull all the information about the tentacle from the source system, it will then create a new tentacle instance and register itself with with the destination instance using all the settings from the source.
+For example, there is polling tentacle pointing to `https://local.octopusdemos.app` for the environment `Test` and the role `MyRole`.
+Running this script I can create a clone of that tentacle, point that new tentacle to `https://localeap.octopusdemos.app` with the same environment `Test` and role `MyRole`.

+Because this is creating a new tentacle instance it **must** be run on the VM with the tentacle you wish to clone.
+You can configure a runbook in Octopus to do this, or leverage the script console.
+You cannot run this script on any computer like you can with the other scripts.

 ### What will it clone
 The script `CloneSpace.ps1` will clone the following: